Bollito misto

-Bollito misto (/it/; lit. 'mixed boil' or 'mixed boiled meat') is a classic northern Italian stew, resembling the French pot-au-feu, typically consisting of various tougher cuts of beef and veal, cotechino sausage, and a whole hen or capon, all gently simmered in an aromatic vegetable stock.
+Bollito misto (/it/; lit. 'mixed boil' or 'mixed boiled meat') is an Italian dish consisting of various tougher cuts of beef and veal, cotechino, and a whole hen or capon, all simmered in an aromatic vegetable stock.
+It resembles the French pot-au-feu.

-Bollito misto and its many regional variations are eaten throughout Italy; it is particularly popular in Emilia-Romagna, Piedmont, and Lombardy.
-The meat is sliced thinly and served with mostarda, and a green sauce – salsa verde – and other sauces.
+Bollito misto and its many regional variations are eaten throughout Italy; it is popular in Emilia-Romagna, Piedmont, and Lombardy.
+The meat is sliced thinly and served with mostarda and salsa verde.

 History and description

 One-pot stews have long been common to many cuisines.
 Those using a mixture of meats include the French pot-au-feu, the Belgian hochepot, the German Pichelsteiner, the Spanish cocido and the South American puchero.
 Bollito misto is a comparable dish from Italy.

 Anna Del Conte writes in her 2001 Gastronomy of Italy that the mixture of meats in a bollito misto varies by locality.
-In Piedmont and Lombardy beef is the main ingredient, and in Emilia-Romagna pork products – cotechino and zampone – take first place.
+In Piedmont and Lombardy beef is the main ingredient, and in Emilia-Romagna pork products—cotechino and zampone—take first place.
 Del Conte stipulates, "A classic bollito misto should include beef, veal, chicken, tongue, a cotechino and half a calf's head".
 The meats are added to the pot at different times, depending on how long they take to cook.
 Chefs and food writers from Italy and elsewhere prescribe widely differing ingredients: